 - Transplants should not be dipped in water before transplanting.

 - Inspect seedbeds and seed fields for presence of the disease.

 Seed Treatment Seed of all Brassica, Raphanus, and Sinapis crops planted within Oregon should be treated for Leptosphaeria after testing; use a hot water seed treatment for 15 to 25 min. in water at 122°F (50°C) or an effective fungicide.
-Infected seeds can occur in seed lots, certified to be free of black leg, at levels below the detection threshold by seed testing, and chemical or hot water seed treatments will aid in controlling disease introducted by infected seed.
+Infected seeds can occur in seed lots, certified to be free of Leptosphaeria, at levels below the detection threshold by seed testing, and chemical or hot water seed treatments will aid in controlling disease introducted by infected seed.

 Chemical control Seed treatment and a foliar fungicide program will be essential if growing seed fields in any region where black leg epidemics have occurred in the vicinity.